Glanapteryx

-Glanapteryx is a genus of catfishes native to South America.
+Glanapteryx is a genus of freshwater ray-finned fishes belonging to the family Trichomycteridae and the subfamily Glanapteryginae, the miniature pencil catfishes.
+These fishes are found in South America.

 Taxonomy

 Glanapteryx is a monophyletic genus.
 Glanapteryx has been proposed as the sister group to a clade composed of Pygidianops and Typhlobelus, with Listrura the sister group to those three.

 Species

 There are currently two recognized species in this genus: